For years I have been enamored with the basic principle of conservation of energy. I know that’s a bit weird, but since when is that a surprise?

 Often, however, deductive reasoning is very helpful, and I love collecting tools for my mental toolbox that help me out with this.
 I have found that one of the most powerful and useful of those tools is the principle of conservation of energy.
 In short, it says that in a closed system, energy can neither be created nor destroyed, but can only change form.
 This principle is exceedingly useful in cutting through thick layers of doubt, ambiguity, and bullshit when discussing or evaluating any number of energy-related topics, from tiny to immense.

 Conservation of energy is the kernel at the root of my argument in a previous post here that hydrogen won’t save us.
 By the way, that particular instance illustrates a particular challenge in evaluating any claim about energy: the system being evaluated must be closed.
-If the evaluation doesn’t encompass the entire system, it’s probably not be valid.
+If the evaluation doesn’t encompass the entire system, it’s probably not valid.

 Conservation of energy is beautiful for shortcutting around ambiguous and deceitful claims made by people trying to sell us on their latest (and always proprietary) devices, fuels, processes, etc. for free (or almost free) energy.
 If it walks and talks like a perpetual motion machine, then get out the waders, because it won’t work.